EAMONN READING - PI

 Ben joined the Reading lab in 2019 on a King's College London Studentship.

-Tim Gemeinhardt - Erasmus+ Student (now undergoing a PhD within Prof Nicole Francis’ group at the Montreal Clinical Research Institute)
+Tim Gemeinhardt - Erasmus+ Student, 2019-20 / Next steps: PhD within Prof Nicole Francis’ group at the Montreal Clinical Research Institute